Was your identity (or the identity of any HH employee) compromised?: No.

 “TOFU!
 MY TAIL!
 CUT MY TAIL!”

 I reversed course yet again, rapidly shifting the tendrils I had used to dig through the stone.
 I was burning fuel so fast my arms were literally heating up, and I needed to vent some liquid mass to shed the heat.
-The blood powdered as it dripped out of me, and I climbed to the accompaniment of Nicole’s hysterical screaming and Imp’s gunshots as he tried to get the will-o-wisp off her.
+The blood steamed and powdered as it dripped out of me, and I climbed to the accompaniment of Nicole’s hysterical screaming and Imp’s gunshots as he tried to get the will-o-wisp off her.
 I was almost at her tail section.

 “AHHHHHHH I'M GOING TO DIE!”

 Quite possibly.
 Here’s hoping this worked.
 The tendrils I used to carve the rock were now hardened into spikes with a sharp edge down the side, and I stabbed them into the meat of her tail, doing my best to puncture all the way through and immediately dumping micro units into her.